Milo Manheim: Career

 On September 11, 2018, Manheim was announced as one of the celebrities to compete on season 27 of Dancing with the Stars.
 He was paired with professional dancer Witney Carson.
 On November 19, 2018, Manheim and Carson finished the competition in second place, losing to radio personality Bobby Bones.

 In August 2022, Manheim was cast in a lead role, opposite Peyton List, in a Paramount+ series called School Spirits.

 In February 2025, Manheim began starring as Seymour in the off-Broadway revival of Little Shop of Horrors.
+In January 2026, Manheim was cast as Flynn Rider in a live-action film adaptation of Tangled.

 Personal life

-Manheim is Jewish and explored a topic he called "Activism at Any Age" during his bar mitzvah studies with the Sholem Community, a nontheist, secular Jewish organization in Los Angeles, California.
+Manheim is Jewish.
+He explored a topic he called "Activism at Any Age" during his bar mitzvah studies with the Sholem Community, a nontheist, secular Jewish organization in Los Angeles, California.
 Manheim plays guitar, drums, piano, and ukulele, as well as various wind instruments.